 Next, the VPCIO, in cooperation with University Counsel, determines whether to report the breach to New York State.
 The VP for University Communication manages communication with the public and press about the breach.

 A breach of Category 1- Restricted Data is a serious matter, and carries significant penalties.
 As such, UB invests in training and tools that enable the ISO to assess the likelihood of unauthorized access.

-In order for the CIO to have the best information available when making the decision to report, it's important that a rigorously defined process be followed in every instance.
+In order for the VPCIO to have the best information available when making the decision to report, it is important that a rigorously defined process is followed in every instance.

 The steps in following diagram should be followed to determine whether or not the Information Security Office should be involved when a host is compromised.
 If there is any doubt, contact the Information Security Office.